• Posted:

 • Contributed to the updated Office of Research guidance and resources to support faculty to prepare robust mentoring plans within their grant proposals

-• CIMER Mentoring Up Skills Workshop Series for 13 graduate students and postdocs, 9 of whom earned completion certificates.
+• Facilitated CIMER Mentoring Up Skills Workshop Series for 13 graduate students and postdocs, 9 of whom earned completion certificates.

-• Adapt CIMER-based mentoring bootcamp for RCEAS Grad mentors of undergraduate Research Scholars
+• Adapting CIMER-based mentoring bootcamp for RCEAS Grad mentors of undergraduate Research Scholars, in partnership with Associate Deputy Provost for Graduate Education

 • LU-WISE started the Fall semester emphasizing focus on awards and nominations and 7 STEM women received recognition at the Fall 2025 Faculty Awards; continued to meet monthly.
 Other notable highlights include: